 “I have seen new faces,” Drayton said.
 “I don’t ask why, but I’m just happy that they’re here.”

 Despite offering curbside pickup, delivery, and a wide vegan selection, the bakery’s morning sales dropped due to the pandemic.

 “We’re on a second wave of cancellations,” Drayton said of postponed events that ultimately remained delayed.
 “But I can’t feel sorry for myself because everyone is affected one way or the other.”

-In an open letter and video to the Santa Barbara community, Pura Luna Apothecary owner Ashe Brown addresses her role as a black queer business owner in a predominantly white space.
+In an open letter and video to the Santa Barbara community, Pura Luna Apothecary owner Ashe Brown addressed her role as a Black queer business owner in a predominantly white space.

 Brown, who operates the wellness store with her wife, Cristin, said they will decline customers who do not accept their positions and ideologies.

 “Your choice to remain aloof, neutral, indifferent or ignorant has no place in our establishment,” Brown said in the video.

 But Brown said supporting Black-owned small businesses is vital, as it assists with closing the racial wage gap, creating more opportunities and job creation for more people of color.